rebelsky/csc207b/_readings/unit-testing.md

   We consider "unit testing", an approach to software development and to the verification of computer programs.
 We also introduce JUnit, a unit testing framework for Java.
+todo:
+  - Add something about testing for exceptions.
 ---

 Introduction